 In 2014, I had planned a trip to Central Asia (Uzbekistan, Kazakstan, and Kyrgyzstan).
 A few weeks before I left, a stressful event brought on a relapse of my depression.
 I was very slowed down, both in movement and in thinking.
 An increase in lithium helped, but I still wasn’t feeling great when I left for my trip.
 I found myself having to schedule at least one or two nap breaks into each day, and sometimes I would just run out of gas and have to sit myself down wherever I could, even if that meant the floor or the sidewalk.

-I think teleportation is the invention that I would most like to see happen in the near future.
+I think teleportation is the invention that I would most like to see happen in the near future; it would make travelling with depression significantly easier.
 I’ve never been all that keen on the actual in transit part of travelling; it’s uncomfortable and often a real pain in the ass.
 But when I’m not feeling well, uncomfortable is definitely not a strong enough word to capture how yucky it is.
 As I was at the airport waiting to leave on my recent vacation, I felt totally overwhelmed by external stimuli, which made me feel so dizzy I thought I was going to pass out.
 I was desperate to drown out the onslaught of noises, so I blasted my music on my headphones as loud as my ears could tolerate.

 Being on the plane was also difficult.
 I’m a fairly hippy girl and the girl next to me was even more endowed in that department, which meant that it was very hard to prevent our legs from touching.
 Normally this would be no big deal, but as sensitive as I was feeling, this was just not working for me.
 This translated into me trying as hard as I could to pour myself out of the seat and into the aisle.
 Luckily on the flight home I had an empty seat between me and the next person over, but she was very antsy, and that in turn triggered me.